-On March 27, 2023, United States University received a request for information from its institutional accreditor, WSCUC, regarding information on the current financial and operational status of the university due to both AGI's delisting from The Nasdaq Global Market and Aspen University's Show Cause Directive from DEAC.
+On March 27, 2023, United States University received a request for information from its institutional accreditor, WSCUC, regarding information on the current financial and operational status of the university due to both AGI's delisting from NASDAQ and Aspen University's Show Cause Directive from DEAC.
 USU provided the required information timely on April 4, 2023.
+WSCUC subsequently requested quarterly updates for the remainder of 2023.
+Updates were sent on June 30, 2023, September 29, 2023, and December 15, 2023.
+WSCUC requested a final update on June 30, 2024.